Skip to main content

 Professional overview

-Alden Lai studies the quality of jobs and work environments (i.e., “work design”) of workers to achieve better employee outcomes and organizational performance in health care.
-He uses qualitative and mixed methods to examine workplace behaviors that have important implications for employees, patients, and organizations, such as proactive behavior among frontline workers.
-With an aim of enhancing worker wellbeing, his research has been published in both management and health care journals, including Academy of Management Discoveries, Health Care Management Review, Medical Care Research and Review, Journal of General Internal Medicine, and The Milbank Quarterly.
-He is an editorial board member for Health Care Management Review and Medical Care Research and Review, and has served as a national and international expert for the National Academies of Sciences, Engineering, and Medicine (NASEM) and Organisation for Economic Co-operation and Development (OECD) on workforce issues.
-He is an affiliated faculty member in the Department of Management and Organizations at NYU Stern.
+I study how workers exercise agency over their work lives across a range of occupational groups, from structurally disadvantaged workers to those in complex, knowledge-intensive roles.
+I approach this as a public health problem: the quality of jobs and work environment are important but underutilized levers for advancing people’s psychosocial health and wellbeing.
+My research has been published in health care and management journals, including Academy of Management Discoveries, Journal of General Internal Medicine, and Journal of Occupational and Environmental Medicine.
+I am an editorial board member for Health Care Management Review and Medical Care Research and Review, and have served as an expert for the National Academies of Sciences, Engineering, and Medicine (NASEM), Organisation for Economic Co-operation and Development (OECD), and Gallup on worker wellbeing issues.
+I am an affiliated faculty member of the Department of Management and Organizations at NYU Stern.

-At GPH, he teaches courses on management, leadership, and strategy in public health.
+At GPH, I teach courses on management, leadership, and strategy in public health.

-Dr. Lai has advised federal and state governments, health systems, international and non-profit organizations, corporations, and philanthropies internationally.
-His professional experiences include being a management consultant and social enterprise strategist.
-He is currently a board member for the Wellbeing for Planet Earth Foundation, whose mission is to foster a more globally inclusive understanding of wellbeing for research, practice, and policy.
+I have worked with governments, health systems, international and non-profit organizations, corporations, and philanthropies internationally.
+I am currently a board member for the Wellbeing for Planet Earth Foundation, whose mission is to foster a more globally inclusive understanding of wellbeing for research, practice, and policy.

 Education